-Welcome to the fifth edition of SDGSustainable Development Goal Pulse – UNCTAD’s annual statistical publication reporting on developments relating to the 2030 Agenda for Sustainable Development -—
+Welcome to the seventh edition of SDGSustainable Development Goal Pulse – UNCTAD’s annual statistical publication tracking developments related to the 2030 Agenda for Sustainable Development -—

 – ‒